moritzstadler/acvi-med/ANNOTATION.md

 - wget

 ## Building the Docker container
-After cloning the repository and navigating to the folder containing the Dockerfile (``cd /importer``), you can use the following command to build the container if you haven't done so already.
+After cloning the repository and navigating to the importer folder containing the Dockerfile (``cd importer``), you can use the following command to build the container if you haven't done so already.
 Depending on your local setup you might need to prepend `sudo`.

-<pre><code>docker build -t vcfimport .</code></pre>
+<pre><code>docker build -t acviimporter .</code></pre>

 ## Installing plugins